-Director – Scott Levy, Screenplay – Richard Robinson & Alex Simon, Story – Robinson, Based on the 1978 Film Written by John Sayles, Producers – Mike Elliott & Chako van Leeuwen, Photography – Christopher Baffa, Music – Christopher Lennertz, Special Effects – Greg C. Landerer Inc, Creature Effects – MMI (Supervisor – John Carl Buechler), Production Design – Robert Cowan.
-Production Company – Concorde/New Horizons
+Director – Scott Levy, Screenplay – Richard Robinson & Alex Simon, Story – Richard Robinson, Based on the 1978 Film Written by John Sayles, Producers – Mike Elliott & Chako van Leeuwen, Photography – Christopher Baffa, Music – Christopher Lennertz, Special Effects – Greg C. Landerer Inc, Creature Effects – MMI (Supervisor – John Carl Buechler), Production Design – Robert Cowan.
+Production Company – Concorde/New Horizons.

 William Katt (Paul Grogan), Alexandra Paul (Maggie McNamara), Darleen Carr (Dr Letitia Barnes), Monte Markham (J.R.
 Randolph), Mila Kunis (Susie Grogan), Kehli O’Byrne (Gina Green), Soleil Frye Moon (Laura)